waggle-sensor/edge-plugins/plugin-training-fcn/README.md

 3) Preparing Images

-The plugin requires an image for inference, and it assumes that the image is stored in `data` folder under the folder where `config.list` is.
+The plugin requires an image for inference, and it assumes that the image is stored in `test/images` folder under the folder where `config.list` is.

 **All of the files and folders must be in one folder, and the folder needs to be mounted as `/storage`.
 The Docker image assumes that the config.list and the trained model are in under `/storage`** like below: